 Superintendent John Sadleir

 Ned Kelly was the son of an Irish transportee.
 His family were probably engaged in cattle and horse rustling, though never convicted.
 Ned's run-ins with the law started at an early age.
-He certainly became a cattle thief; in the brushes with the law that resulted, his violence against the police escalated until a confontation in 1878 when he shot and killed three constables.
-After several daring bank raids, in 1880 the Kelly gang was tracked to Glenrowan.
+He certainly became a cattle thief: in the brushes with the law that resulted, his violence against the police escalated, until a confontation in 1878 when he shot and killed three constables.
+In 1880, after several daring bank raids, the Kelly gang was tracked to Glenrowan.
 Knowing that a trainload of police were coming, the gang held 70 hostages in the local inn.
 The police laid siege to the hotel, and in the shoot-Ned Kellyout that ensued, the Kelly gang wore their famous body armour, fashioned from plough parts.
 All the gang members except Kelly were killed, and he was severely wounded in his unprotected lower legs.
-Sadleir had played a prominent role in the pursuit, and it was during this encounter that John Sadleir took over command of the operation, after Superintendent Hare withdrew, having received a slightwound to the wrist.
+Sadleir had played a prominent role in the pursuit.
+During this encounter John Sadleir took command of the operation,when Superintendent Hare withdrew, having received a slight wound to the wrist.
 Kelly was captured, stood trial and was hanged 5 months later.
 It is said that Sadleir showed compassion in his treatment of the wounded Kelly.
-Throughout his career he seems untypically to have demonstrated an awareness of the social dimensions that were factors in the law-breaking he encountered.
+Throughout his career he seems, untypically, to have demonstrated an awareness of the social dimensions that were factors in the law-breaking he encountered.
 A Royal Inquiry into the Kelly affair was critical of his errors of judgement.
-But partisan perspectives have coloured all accounts of the life of Ned Kelly, and notwithstanding the criticism, Sadleir eventually rose to the second most important role in the Stae of Victoria police.
+But partisan perspectives have coloured all accounts of the life of Ned Kelly, and notwithstanding the criticism, Sadleir eventually rose to the second most important role in the State of Victoria police.

 Ned Kelly